 D&I themes are different by each country and culture; therefore DENSO promotes activities that are suitable for each region.
-For example, in Vietnam, Malaysia, Indonesia, the Philippines, and Thailand, where a large number of women work at our production sites, production lines adapted for pregnant women have been installed, enabling them to work while sitting down.
-By doing so, DENSO has created an environment where 0.84% (non-consolidated)
+For example, in Vietnam, Malaysia, Indonesia, the Philippines, number of women work at pregnant womer and Thailand, where a large Installation of production line adapted for our production sites, production lines adapted for pregnant women have been installed, enabling them to work while sitting down.
+By doing so, DENSO has created an environment where women at production sites can work energetically without experiencing stress during pregnancy, and these efforts also include supportive care for breastfeeding mothers.
+In North America, we hold an internal event during Pride Month in June every year to eliminate unconscious bias toward sexual minorities

+0.84% (non-consolidated)